maubanel/UE5-Static-Meshes/lexicon/README.md

 ##### `Step 7.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now even on a single plane, it can contain multiple faces.
 If we divide this one plane up into a 4 by 4 grid.
 We get 16 planes.
 Make **need** to make sure you have no faces that are made up of more than 4 lines.
 These Ngons (**N** stands for any number greater than 4) will be problematic in Unreal (and most other 3-D packages as well).
-Go to **[Turbosqid 3D Resources](https://resources.turbosquid.com/training/modeling/tris-quads-n-gons/)** to get a more detaile description.
+Go to **[Turbosqid 3D Resources](https://resources.turbosquid.com/training/modeling/tris-quads-n-gons/)** to get a more detailed description.

 Why would we describe a plane with more than a single face?
 Two big reasons is that an object can animate (or tessilate) without an edge.
 So if we imagine that this flat surface is a cloth flag it can only bend on an edge.
 There are also many other things we can do with vertices that require denser packing of planes.